oral-hygiene-header.jpg

 Can’t my dentist do oral hygiene checks?

-Yes – however, hygienists undertake particular training in this area, focusing on ensuring plaque and tartar are removed from the teeth and from below the gum line, where most damage is caused.
-And because we offer direct access hygiene appointments, you don’t need to see the dentist beforehand to get your hygiene treatment.
+They can - however, hygienists undertake particular training in this area.
+Their focus is on making sure plaque and tartar are removed from the teeth and below the gum line.
+At Rodericks Dental Partners we offer direct access hygiene appointments, which means you don’t need to see the dentist to get a hygienist clean.

 What treatments can the hygienist offer?

-The hygienist will carry out a professional deep clean that removes disease-causing plaque and tartar from under and around the gum line.
-The hygienist is also qualified to advise you on the latest techniques and products for effective cleaning at home, as well as tips on diet, nutrition and lifestyle issues such as smoking and alcohol intake.
+They will carry out a professional deep clean to remove tartar and disease-causing plaque from around and under the gum line.
+Your dental hygienist is also qualified to advise you on the latest techniques and products for effective cleaning at home.
+This includes lifestyle advice like diet advice and smoking cessation.

 Can I do anything to prevent oral hygiene problems occurring?